haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 less costly, thus improving the overall performance and potentially reducing power since will need less FRAT update logic and wiring

 # Retirement
 - Completely parameterizable Re-Order Buffer (ROB) width.
+- Instruction result data stored inside ROB
 - Also can retire any # of instructions (obviously there is a trade off between more complex hardware/timing and more instructions retired)
 - User would want to retire at least 1 more instruction than ISSUE_WDITH_MAX (*I personally recommend at least 2 more* -> UPDATE RETIRE_WIDTH_MAX to do this)